Julia H. Scott

-Julia H. Scott (Kinney; November 4, 1809 – March 5, 1842) was an American author who had the distinction of being the Poet of Sheshequin.
+Julia H. Scott (Kinney; November 4, 1809 – March 5, 1842) was an American writer who had the distinction of being the Poet of Sheshequin.
 She wrote numerous articles of prose and poetry, which were published in many of the most popular literary periodicals in the U.S. She was a prominent literary figure in the Universalist religion, along with Sarah Carter Edgarton Mayo and Caroline Mehitable Fisher Sawyer.

 Biography

 Julia Hutchinson Kinney was born in Sheshequin, Bradford County, Pennsylvania, November 4, 1809.
 Her parents were George Kinney (d.
 1862) and Mary Carner Kinney (1787-1863).
 Her siblings were George Wayne, Horace, Newcomb, W. Wallace, O. H. Perry, Mary, and Somers.

 Before marriage, Scott wrote many fugitive pieces for the periodicals, in prose and verse.
 She wrote more considerably for the religious magazines and journals of her own order (Universalist) of which she was an eminent member.
 Without possessing remarkable powers of fancy or delineation, and avoiding the portrayal or excitement of stern passion, her writings were prized for their purity, sweetness, and piety.
 She also contributed to purely literary periodicals.
 Her poems were collected and two editions published.

 Scott taught school in Towanda, Pennsylvania, and that is where she met Dr. David L. Scott.
 They married on May 2, 1835, in Sheshequin.
 After marriage, they removed to Towanda, about 10 miles from her birthplace.